Great, let’s get started

 4.Confirm how your insurer will cover your medical expenses (within benefit limits)

 Your health insurer covers the medical cost.
-Depending on the health insurance plan you have, this may include consultations, procedures, medications and post-recovery expenses.
+Depending on the health insurance plan you have, this may include consultations, procedures, medications, and post-recovery expenses.
 Your insurer will either pay the healthcare provider directly or reimburse your medical expenses.

 If you opted for an excess or a cost-sharing plan, you will be paying for part of the medical bill.